Course information

 Course overview

-This programme responds to the increasing need in a globalised, interconnected world, for highly-qualified translators who can navigate different genres of text and negotiate the language needs of diverse audiences and industries.
+This programme responds to the increasing need in a globalised, interconnected world, for highly qualified translators with a command of computer-assisted translation tools and common software applications, who can navigate different genres of text and negotiate the language needs of diverse audiences and industries.

 • English to Arabic